Last updated on 2026-03-12

 Program Overview

-Humber’s Developmental Services Worker (DSW) program is a comprehensive 2-year diploma designed to equip students with the essential skills needed to support individuals with intellectual and developmental disabilities throughout their lives.
-The program emphasizes the promotion of physical, mental, and emotional health, ensuring that graduates are well-prepared to make a positive impact in the community.
-With a faculty comprised of active professionals in the developmental services field, students benefit from small class sizes that foster individualized attention.
+Humber’s Developmental Services Worker (DSW) program is a comprehensive 2-year diploma designed to equip students with the essential skills needed to support individuals with intellectual and developmental disabilities.
+The program emphasizes promoting the physical, mental, and emotional health of these individuals throughout their lifespan.
+With a faculty comprised of active professionals in the field, students benefit from small class sizes that foster individualized attention.
 The curriculum is continuously updated based on input from field experts, ensuring relevance and effectiveness.
-Students will explore various aspects of developmental disabilities, community support services, and intervention techniques, culminating in hands-on practice in counseling labs and a significant field experience component.
+Students will explore various aspects of developmental disabilities, community support services, and intervention techniques, while also developing interpersonal and problem-solving skills.
+The program culminates in a hands-on field experience, allowing students to apply their knowledge in real-world settings.

 Program Structure

-The Developmental Services Worker program is structured over 4 semesters, providing a well-rounded education that combines theoretical knowledge with practical experience.
+The Developmental Services Worker program is structured over 4 semesters, providing a well-rounded education in the field.
 Key features of the program structure include:

-• Field Experience: A total of 600 hours of field experience is integrated into the program, allowing students to apply their learning in real-world settings.
+- Field Experience: A total of 600 hours of field experience is integrated into the program, allowing students to gain practical skills in real-world environments.

-• Work-Integrated Learning: Students engage in field placements with established community partners, enhancing their practical skills and professional networks.
+- Work-Integrated Learning: Students will engage in field experiences with established community partners, enhancing their learning through hands-on practice.

 Featured Experiences